OkGoDoIt/OpenAI-API-dotnet/README.md

  * [License](#license)

 ## Status
-Updated to work with the current API as of February 2, 2023.
-Added Files and Embedding endpoints.
-Removed the Search endpoint as OpenAI has removed that API.
+Updated to work with the current API as of February 16, 2023.
+Fixed several minor bugs.
-Potentially breaking change with v1.4:  The various endpoints (Completions, Models, etc) and related classes have each moved into their own namespaces, for example `OpenAI_API.Completions.CompletionRequest` and `OpenAI_API.Models.Model.DavinciText`.
-You may need to add `using`s or fully qualify names in existing code.

 Now also should work with the Azure OpenAI Service, although this is untested.
 See [Azure](#azure) section for further details.

 Thank you [@GotMike](https://github.com/gotmike), [@ncface](https://github.com/ncface), [@KeithHenry](https://github.com/KeithHenry), [@gmilano](https://github.com/gmilano), [@metjuperry](https://github.com/metjuperry), and [@Alexei000](https://github.com/Alexei000) for your contributions!